 refinement with metaphysical depth.
 His receipt of the Premier Artist Prize

-(2025) and the Artist Index Prize (2025) merely confirm what his oeuvre has long
+(2025) and the Artist Index Prize (2025) merely confirms what his oeuvre has long

 demonstrated: that meaning, when pursued with integrity, remains relevant.